nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 ### PCA with LD-pruned SNP dataset

+**1. Estimating the covariance matrix using a single read sampling approach:**

 Using the list of LD-pruned variant sites and the code shown above, we can estimate a covariance matrix using single-read sampling for LD-pruned SNPs using ANGSD.

 ```